Toyama Japan Travel Guide

 Proof of Funds: Evidence of enough money for your trip, like bank statements.

 Japan charges no entry fee for temporary visitors.
-Arrival involves passport checks, immigration cards, and biometric data.
+Arrival involves passport inspection, immigration cards, and biometric data.
 Customs declarations are also separate.
 No special permits needed for mainstream travel.
 IVisa and VisaHQ offer visa application assistance.

 For duration of stay.